Latest News

 Cost of getting a mobile bar licence

-The cost of obtaining a mobile bar licence can vary depending on the local council's fees.
-However, it's important to factor in these costs when planning your own mobile bar business budget.
+The cost of obtaining a mobile bar licence can vary depending on the local council’s fees.
+For a premises licence, the fee is based on the rateable value of the property where alcohol is stored, as assessed by the Valuation Office Agency.
+However, it’s important to factor in these costs when planning your own mobile bar business budget.

 Cancellation policy